olebole/irafdoc/doc/imfit.fit1d.rst

   </p>
   <p>
   The selected lines are averaged, graphed, and the interactive options for setting and fitting the line are used.
-Exiting with <tt>'q'</tt> or return prompts for another line if the image is two dimensional.
+Exiting with <span style="font-family: monospace;">'q'</span> or return prompts for another line if the image is two dimensional.
 When the fitting parameters are suitably set then respond with end-of-file or return to fit all the lines of the image and create the output image.